charlielobster/CUDA_NekRS/README.md

 ### 3. Folder Topology

-Create a folder called repos, and clone each tool into their respective subfolders.
+Create folders called repos and builds, and clone each tool into their respective subfolders under repos.

     mkdir repos && builds
     cd repos